xamry/notes/Data Engineering/OLAP.md

 A dimension which is located in fact table is known as Degenerated dimension.
 There are cases where a dimension attribute is not complex enough to warrant its own dimension table.
 Instead, it is directly included as an attribute in the fact table.
 This attribute becomes a degenerated dimension.
 Example: Transaction ID, Invoice ID etc.

 ### Multi-Valued Dimension
-A multi-valued dimension, also known as a multivalued attribute or repeating group, refers to a dimension attribute that can have multiple values associated with a single occurrence of an entity in a data model
+A multi-valued dimension, also known as a multivalued attribute or repeating group, refers to a dimension attribute that can have multiple values associated with a single occurrence of an entity in a data model.
+Multiple values are stored directly within a single record of the dimension attribute.

 ## Fact
 A "fact" is a numeric value that a business wishes to count or sum.